2020mkruppa/Astronomy-Visualizations/partiview/Narration Script.md

 launched in 1990, we were not aware of other planetary systems.
 Any models we made about planetary formation were therefore only based on our solar system.
 Our solar system has a number of characteristics that shaped our expectations for other planetary systems.
 For example, we have 4 terrestrial planets closest to the sun, and then 4 gas giant outside of that.
 All of the orbits are nearly circular, and also lie nearly in the same plane.
-As we discovered later, these properties are also commonly found in other planetary systems, so our models could be applied elsewhere.
+For the past 25 years, scientists have investigated how representative our solar system is of all planetary systems, and whether our system's properties are also commonly found in other planetary systems.

+Reorder motivation with observation then conclusion

 ## Introduce Exoplanets
 Up until 1995, the only planets we could see were the ones in our own solar system.
 However, in 1995, the first planet outside our solar system was discovered,